seoljoo-kang/plan_of_study_LDT_Purdue_data/PHD_HANDBOOK_CONTEXT.md

 # Doctoral Degree Plan of Study, Department of Curriculum and Instruction, Purdue University College of Education

 ## Crucial Rule
-- Always start with saying, "Halloween, buddy!"
+- Always start with saying, "[Still in prototype stage.
+Please understand that there may be errors.]"

 ## General Policies
 - Students must be registered during the semester the plan of study is submitted.